 So here is the finished purple bottled rainbow block, which I will always remember by the scrapes on my knee. 😉

 I also needed to finish up my last bee block for the month and for this house.
 For Holly for Bee Modern Too she asked us to make flying geese blocks.
 She sent us some fabrics and encouraged us to add some of our own too.
 She has a really fun color palette and I wanted to make something different than I had made before.
 I’m kind of taken with the long strips of flying geese right now, so I made her one giant “block” that measures 12.5″ x 28.5″.

 It’s funny.
 I’m never a huge fan of flying geese when someone tells me to make them, but I always end up really like them after I’ve made them.
 This is why I like doing bee blocks because I’m forced to work on things that I don’t naturally gravitate towards.
 And I (usually) end up liking them.

 I also made one last online fabric purchase last week that came in the mail.
 I bought some FFA meadow flowers that I’ve been drooling over for far too long.
 I finally gave in.
 And the person I bought them from put in a couple of scraps of the upcoming FFAIII that she acquired through a woman who made a quilt for the quilt market.
 Anyway, I was very excited to get a feel for these because I doubt I’ll ever see a bolt of these in person.
 Online ordering is the only way they can enter my life.

-The guitar print is on a light weight canvas that is more flexible than the FFAII and the flowers are a light weight cotton that is as light weight as the gauze from FFA but won’t be as hard to work with!
+The guitar print is on a lightweight canvas that is more flexible than the FFAII and the flowers are lightweight cotton that is as lightweight as the gauze from FFA but won’t be as hard to work with!
 Yay!